mkp170791/numpy/doc/neps/nep-0012-missing-data.rst

-For people who want the other interpretation to be default, a mechanism proposed elsewhere for customizing subclass ufunc behavior with a _numpy_ufunc_ member function would allow a subclass with a different default to be created.
+For people who want the other interpretation to be default, a mechanism proposed elsewhere for customizing subclass ufunc behavior with a _numpy_demo_ufunc_ member function would allow a subclass with a different default to be created.

 Unknown Yet Existing Data (NA)